 Guest lecturer: Howard Reich

 Reich, a regular writer for the Chicago Tribune, is the author of Prisoner of Her Past, from which a film documentary with the same title was made and broadcast on PBS.
 Reich describes his upbringing in a household of Holocaust survivors, where his mother, Sonia Reich, finally succumbed to post-traumatic stress disorder.
-In an attempt to reconstruct how his mother survived the Holocaust as an orphan on the run, Reich travels to Poland and Ukraine.
+In an attempt to reconstruct how his mother survived the Holocaust as an orphan on the run, Reich traveled to Poland and Ukraine.
 Both the book and the film deal with the Holocaust, memory, aging, post-traumatic stress, and how people surrounding the victims of violence are affected.
-During his visit, Reich will give three public lectures:
+During his visit, Reich gave three public lectures.
+See the articles on Reich's visit in the Collegiate Times on October 2 and October 6.

 DAAD Young Ambassador